-Your communications objective, to create engagement, is to get them to perceive you as the experts, with in-depth understanding of their sector challenges.
-This stage is not about flogging a solution or your brand, but rather, positioning yourself as an authority that they can trust.
+Your communications objective, to create engagement, is to get them to perceive you as the experts, with comprehensive understanding of their primary challenge/pain point.

 Your target audience should then start to investigate possible solutions to their issue/s.
-This is where you can help your target audience better understand the specific nature of their challenges and begin to formulate the ideal solution for them – whilst still curbing your desire to reveal your self interest.
+This is where you can help them better understand the specific nature of their challenges and begin to formulate the ideal solution for them – whilst still curbing your desire to reveal your self-interest.
 You need to be informative and helpful.

-Your challenge is to build trust by advising and guiding them through a myriad of possible options and highlighting the pros and cons of each, maintaining an independent stance, while steering them
+Your challenge is to build trust by advising and guiding them through a myriad of possible options and highlighting the pros and cons of each.

-Once you’ve engaged them and you’re on their consideration list, it’s ok to talk about you and put your brand on a pedestal.
+Once you’ve engaged them and you’re on their consideration list, it’s ok to talk about your company and put your brand on a pedestal.
 This stage is all about reinforcing, in the mind of your target audience, how your offering is the most desirable for addressing their specific needs.

 If you’ve spent time nurturing them through phases one and two, this should be a logical and natural progression of the conversation.

-This is the close, the finesse!
-At this stage, the prospect is possibly down to considering two options – you and one other.
+Finally, your prospect is perhaps down to considering two options – you and one other.
 Relentless telephone calls and emails are not going to nudge you over the line.
-In fact it may have the opposite effect and drive them away, as you may come across as desperate.
-No-one is a fan of desperation!
+In fact, it may have the opposite effect and drive them away, as you may come across as desperate.

-This phase is about boldly communicating the value you can add, the difference you can make , and the successes you’ve delivered to other businesses.
-Don’t be afraid to shine a light on the advantage of working with you over anyone else – but be specific in regard to the problems they’re experiencing.
+This phase is about boldly communicating the value you can add, the difference you can make, and the successes you’ve delivered to other businesses.

 Validate your assumptions

-Once you have completed the first iteration of your communication strategy – and your task force believes it is ‘good enough’ – run it past a small group of trusted customers.
-Ensure there’s a good mix representing your different personas to ensure the feedback is balanced.
+Once you have completed the first iteration of your communication strategy which your task force is happy with, run it past a small group of trusted customers.
+Ensure there’s a good mix representing your different personas so that you get balanced feedback.

 Remember, you’re not seeking to present your comms strategy to them in its entirety and asking if they agree with it – this is more concerned with validating any assumptions you have made.